Monday, August 17, 2015

 Gathering tools that can help

 In Search Console, you have access to the Fetch as Google tool in Search Console.
 The Fetch as Google tool allows you to see a page as Google sees it.
 This will help you to identify cloaked hacked pages.
-Additional tools from others, both paid and free, are listed in the appendix to this post.
+Additional tools from others are listed in the appendix to this post.

 Checking for hacked pages